 The CVP broadens the impact of effective, innovative solutions by developing local, regional, national, and global networks that facilitate policies to reduce health disparities worldwide.

-Why is research critical to improving health of vulnerable populations?
+Why is research critical to improving the health of vulnerable populations?

 Understanding how various factors put vulnerable communities at risk for poor health and inadequate healthcare allow us to develop innovative strategies to address these factors and improve health.
 New knowledge about the basic biology of hypertension in young African Americans (an important risk factor for stroke and heart disease) allows us to focus prevention and treatment efforts more effectively in this population.
 New knowledge about effective use of technologies to improve communication in patients with limited literacy allows for more effective healthcare approaches for the management of diabetes.
 New knowledge about food insecurity and how this places poor communities at risk for diabetes motivates advocacy around issues of hunger and health.